 Yerevan is a modern capital with a buzzing cafe culture.
 Key highlights include the colorful local market, the Cathedral of St. Gregory, Zvartnots Temple located at the heart of the Armenian Orthodox Church, the genocide memorial and the national Gallery of Armenia.

 A day trip out of town will take you to the astonishing pagan temple at Garni, and the UNESCO Geghard monastery.
 To the south and east of the city is Kotayk offering wonderful views of Mt.
 Ararat (in Turkey – border crossings are not possible), wine tasting at Areni and the peaceful setting of Noravank, possibly the most beautiful monastery in Armenia.
 Also in this area is the mythical sounding Karahunj with a Stonehenge like monument that dates back 7,500 years, therefore out-dating Britain’s Stonehenge by some 3,000 years!

 The lush green mountains of Dilijan are the reason this area is known as the Switzerland of Armenia.
 This is the perfect place to overnight before or after visiting Lori, the region that has two of Armenia’s most beautiful monasteries, the Sanahin and Haghpat Monasteries.
 Both are UNESCO World Heritage sites.

 Our team of travel experts can customize a unique program for you for travel in Armenia based on your exact preferences and interests.

-Armenia, Georgia and Azerbaijan perfectly complement each other and we can customize a vacation to the Caucasus region just for you, based on our Ultimate Caucasus itinerary.
+Armenia, Georgia and Azerbaijan perfectly complement each other and we can customize a vacation to the Caucasus region just for you, based on our Essential Caucasus itinerary.